Jiso-Chacko/test-fullstack-dev/README.md

 logs/                # Application logs
 ```
 ## Future Work
-- To imporve performance by caching frequent queries to reduce database load.
+- **Caching with redis**: To imporve performance by caching frequent queries to reduce database load.